 - 1. Obtain the proper gaskets and silicone glue from your local dealer. - 2.
-Using pliers, remove any worn and deteriorated gaskets. - 3.
-Using a scraper, wire brush, and sand paper or steel wool, clean glue and gasket residue from the door frame area. - 4.
-Measure and cut gaskets to length..
+Using pliers, remove any worn and deteriorated gaskets. - Using a scraper, wire brush, and sand paper or steel wool, clean glue and gasket residue from the door frame area. - Measure and cut gaskets to length..
 Care should be taken not to stretch the gaskets.
-What you want is a full and loose gasket weave after attached to the framing. - 5.
-Double Door Next, obtain the silicone glue and run a 3/16'' bead inside the door frame (and onto the inner front of the right door if the unit has double doors).
-See illustration 2. - 6.
-Obtain the gasket(s) and place in the gasket channel areas.
+What you want is a full and loose gasket weave after attached to the framing. - Obtain the gasket(s) and place in the gasket channel areas.
 Use a technique which assures that the gasket is applied in a loose like manner.
-DO NOT STRETCH GASKETS See illustration 3. - 7.
+DO NOT STRETCH GASKETS See illustration 2. - 6.
 After gasket(s) are applied to the glue, use your finger and go over all the gasket gently pressing the gasket to the channel.
-Use the same pressure against the gasket so that the final result is an evenly applied gasket. - 8.
-Leave door(s) open and allow one hour for the glue to dry. - Refer back to the gasket inspection instructions at the beginning of this section to adjust door(s) and check for proper installation.
+Use the same pressure against the gasket so that the final result is an evenly applied gasket. - 7.
+Leave door open and allow one hour for the glue to dry. - Refer back to the gasket inspection instructions at the beginning of this section to adjust door and check for proper installation.
 Once gaskets are checked, the heater is ready for use.